 1978 – 1999

 1978 saw a quantum leap in headline design.
-At that time, a completely different typeface was approved – modern, stylish, elegant.
+At that time, a completely different typeface was approved: modern, stylish, and elegant.
 Only “F” remained in uppercase, while the other characters were converted to lowercase.

 1999 – today

-The emblem uses an elegant font, as the authors have made the letters slightly thinner than in the previous version.
+The emblem uses an elegant font, with the letters slightly thinner than in the previous version.
 They also added the “F” curl, replaced the dot on “r” with a short stroke, and removed the bottom serif from “b.”
-In addition, the title has become colored, which equates to a revolution in a business magazine.
+In addition, the title has become colored, which is a rarity in a business magazine.

 Font and Colors